Greek government-debt crisis: 2015

 Following Greece's January snap election, the Troika granted a further four-month technical extension of its bailout programme; expecting that the payment terms would be renegotiated before the end of April, allowing for the review and the last financial transfer to be completed before the end of June.

 Facing sovereign default, the government made new proposals in the first and second half of June.
-Both were rejected, raising the prospect of recessionary capital controls to avoid a collapse of the banking sector – and Greek exit from the Eurozone.
+Both were rejected, raising the prospect of recessionary capital controls to avoid a collapse of the banking sector – and Greek exit from the eurozone.

 The government unilaterally broke off negotiations on 26 June.
 Greek prime minister Alexis Tsipras announced that a referendum would be held on 5 July to approve or reject the Troika's 25 June proposal.
 The Greek stock market closed on 27 June.

 The government campaigned for rejection of the proposal, while four opposition parties (PASOK, To Potami, KIDISO and New Democracy) objected that the proposed referendum was unconstitutional.
 They petitioned for the parliament or president to reject the referendum proposal.
 Meanwhile, the Eurogroup announced that the existing second bailout agreement would technically expire on 30 June, 5 days before the referendum.

 The Eurogroup clarified on 27 June that only if an agreement was reached prior to 30 June could the bailout be extended until the referendum on 5 July.
 The Eurogroup wanted the government to take some responsibility for the subsequent program, presuming that the referendum resulted in approval.
 The Eurogroup had signaled willingness to uphold their "November 2012 debt relief promise", presuming a final agreement.
-This promise was that if Greece completed the program, but its debt-to-GDP ratio subsequently was forecast to be over 124% in 2020 or 110% in 2022 for any reason, then the Eurozone would provide debt-relief sufficient to ensure that these two targets would still be met.
+This promise was that if Greece completed the program, but its debt-to-GDP ratio subsequently was forecast to be over 124% in 2020 or 110% in 2022 for any reason, then the eurozone would provide debt-relief sufficient to ensure that these two targets would still be met.

 On 28 June the referendum was approved by the Greek parliament with no interim bailout agreement.
 The ECB decided to stop its Emergency Liquidity Assistance to Greek banks.
 Many Greeks continued to withdraw cash from their accounts fearing that capital controls would soon be invoked.

 On 5 July a 61% majority voted to reject the bailout terms.
-This caused stock indexes worldwide to tumble, fearing Greece's potential exit from the Eurozone ("Grexit").
-Following the vote, Greece's finance minister Yanis Varoufakis stepped down on 6 July, because of the Prime Minister's denial to follow the public vote and was replaced by Euclid Tsakalotos.
+This caused stock indexes worldwide to tumble, fearing Greece's potential exit from the eurozone ("Grexit").
+Following the vote, Greece's finance minister Yanis Varoufakis stepped down on 6 July, because of Prime Minister Alexis Tsipras denial to follow the public vote, and was replaced by Euclid Tsakalotos.

 On 13 July, following 17 hours of negotiations, Eurozone leaders reached a provisional agreement on a third bailout programme, substantially the same as their June proposal.
 Many financial analysts, including the largest private holder of Greek debt, private equity firm manager, Paul Kazarian, found issue with its findings, citing it as a distortion of net debt position.